Documentation development. See timeline.

 Include here any additional information that is relevant to your proposal.

 Previous experience with technical writers or documentation: If you or any of your mentors have worked with technical writers before, or have developed documentation, mention this in your application.
 Describe the documentation that you produced and the ways in which you worked with the technical writer.
 For example, describe any review processes that you used, or how the technical writer's skills were useful to your project.
-Explain how this previous experience may help you to work with a technical writer in Season of Docs.
+Explain how this previous experience may help you to work with a technical writer in Google Season of Docs.

-Previous participation in Season of Docs, Google Summer of Code or others: If you or any of your mentors have taken part in Google Summer of Code or a similar program, mention this in your application.
+Previous participation in Google Season of Docs, Google Summer of Code or others: If you or any of your mentors have taken part in Google Summer of Code or a similar program, mention this in your application.
 Describe your achievements in that program.
-Explain how this experience may influence the way you work in Season of Docs.
+Explain how this experience may influence the way you work in Google Season of Docs.